 European market boats include filters in the bilge drain hoses.
 These filters are designed to reduce the amount of contaminated bilge water being drained into waterways.
-The filters are located on the starboard side of the engine compartment, under the gunwale.
+The filters are installed in the bilge pump drain hoses.
+Refer to Section 3, Deck Layouts for model-specific locations.
 Follow the filter manufacturer's recommendations on when they must be replaced.